OutSystems/docs-product/src/develop/logic/action-web.md

 ![Visual representation of a Server Action in OutSystems, used to encapsulate business logic for reuse in various parts of the application.](images/server-action-web.png "Server Action in OutSystems")

 You can set a **Server Action** as a function and use it directly in expressions.

+## Service Actions

+This action is like a service action.
+But it has a loosely dependency with the producer.
+Means when any changes made to this action in producer module, consumer module need not be refreshed.